 This blog is based on research from Dannah Gresh’s September 1st release: Habakkuk: Remembering God’s Faithfulness When He Seems Silent.
-The book is available early exclusively for those who register for our online summer Bible study.

 [ii] God is literally inviting Habakkuk to stop whining about his person pain and that of his own people group, and to look to see how God was at work to use another people group to bring a much-needed message of correction.